MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode1_Northern_Bretonnia/Session2.md

 ---

-## Hugues “L’Ombre” Lavallée- The Local Thieves Guild Contact
+## Hugues “L’Ombre” Lavallée - The Local Thieves Guild Contact

 Meet **Hugues “L’Ombre” Lavallée**, the local contact who keeps quiet tabs on all underhand dealings in the market and is ready to spring into action if Ellis finds herself in a tight spot.